matthew-mizielinski/BroadclystCodeClub/project-d/mechanum_intro.md

 `D` is controlled via a microbit and has 4 motors driving a set of ``mechanum`` wheels.
-[Mechanum wheels](https://en.wikipedia.org/wiki/Mecanum_wheel) are interesting in that they consist of a set of rollers on the face of each wheel set at 45 degrees to the edge of the wheel, and when rotated provide a force perpendicular to the wheel.
+[Mechanum wheels](https://en.wikipedia.org/wiki/Mecanum_wheel) are interesting in that they consist of a set of rollers on the face of each wheel set at 45 degrees to the edge of the wheel, and when rotated the overall effect is a force pushing perpendicular to the rollers, i.e. at 45 degrees.

-A set of mechanum wheels consists of two pairs of slightly different wheels one set being a mirror image of the other
+A set of mechanum wheels consists of two pairs of slightly different wheels one set being a mirror image of the other, with opposite corners having the same orientation.

 There is a really nice set of diagrams of this [here](https://jellyfishbbhs.com/2018/11/30/mecanum-wheels/) (Team Jelly Fish blog)